TresAmigosSD/SMV/docs/SMV-Installation.md

 This page will illustrate how to install [SMV](https://github.com/TresAmigosSD/SMV) in a Ubuntu machine step by step.

+This page described earlier version of SMV with Spark 1.1.
+The latest SMV snapshot actually works with Spark 1.3.

 Install JDK
 ===========
 Spark should work on all kinds of JDK's.
 Here is only one way to set it up.